nrfconnect/sdk-nrf/doc/nrf/config_and_build/bootloaders_and_dfu/bootloader.rst

 -------------------

 When programming an upgradable bootloader, the build system can automatically generate pre-signed variants of the image verified by the |NSIB|.
-The upgradable bootloader does not use pre-signed variants for updating the application.
+The upgradable bootloader does not use pre-signed variants to update the application.

-You must build with pre-signed variants when building upgrade images for the image that follows the |NSIB| in the boot chain, such as the upgradable bootloader or the application.
+When building upgrade images for the image following the |NSIB| in the boot chain, like the upgradable bootloader or application, you must build with pre-signed variants.
 Firmware update packages of the upgradable bootloader must contain images for both slots, since it may not be known which slot is in use by its current version while deployed in the field.
 See the :ref:`bootloader_pre_signed_variants` section of the |NSIB| documentation for more details.